 [Two footnotes to all that.
 First, my vote for best American gambling movie, from — here's another one of those metaphors! — a crowded field: The Cincinnati Kid.
 Second, I offer belated congratulations to Chris Moneymaker of Tennessee, winner of this year's world poker championship.
 Mr. Moneymaker [sic] is reported by the New York Post to be only 27 years old… which kind of cancels out the theme of The Cincinnati Kid.]

-NO OPINION There used to be an ad for the Financial Times showing two suits talking in an animated way while a third suit stood off to the side looking forlorn and out of it.
+There used to be an ad for the Financial Times showing two suits talking in an animated way while a third suit stood off to the side looking forlorn and out of it.
 The punch line was: “No FT, no opinion.”
 At any given time, there is always some topic of engaging public debate on which I can’t summon up enough interest to have an opinion.
 I am left standing off to one side like that third suit in the ad.

 Right now it is the Laci Peterson case.
 The woman got dead.
 A tragedy, of course.
 Looks like hubby did it.
 (It practically always is hubby that does it.
 Who has a better reason to kill you than your spouse?
 Every married reader knows what I mean.)
 The woman was pregnant, so there is an intersection with the whole business of abortion and the rights of the fetus.
 I guess I should care, but I don’t.
 Sorry, I’ve tried, but I don’t care, don’t give a fig. I am apathetic, indifferent, uninterested (and also disinterested, as it happens), unconcerned, uninvolved, incurious, detached, distant, and withdrawn.
 Hannity & Colmes just gave over half their show to the miserable business.
 Why?
 I have no clue, no opinion.
 Am I reading the wrong newspaper?

-THE DESERVING POOR I got some odd responses to the passage in my April diary, where I revealed that the total 2002 income recorded by the Derbs on IRS form 1040 was $37,323.
+I got some odd responses to the passage in my April diary, where I revealed that the total 2002 income recorded by the Derbs on IRS form 1040 was $37,323.
 Well, the responses seem odd to me.

 I wrote that paragraph without giving it a moment’s thought.
 Since our most intimate financial affairs have to be laid out in detail to the IRS, and since that is a government agency with, I suppose, the usual proportion of idiots, crooks, blackmailers and psychopaths among its employees, the concept of financial privacy in early-21st-century America seems to me highly theoretical.
 Politicians and their constituents apparently agree: The latter insist that the former publicize their tax returns, and the former usually oblige.